 If you want to eat like the locals in Europe

 go to the local market in the morning and bring fresh food home to eat.
 In the mornings the farmers and the fisherman bring it all in.
 You’ll have your choice of the best foods around – and you’ll be able to truly taste the flavors of the area.

 Every morning my family

 went to the market and picked up fresh foods from the farmers.
-We ate like kings for about 1/4 of the price we’d pay if we ate that well at a restaurant.
+We ate like kings for about a quarter of the price we’d pay if we ate that well at a restaurant.
 Of course we tried some restaurants, but overall we enjoyed the taste of the fresh foods from the markets even more than restaurant food.
-We also liked the fact that we knew we were eating healthy.
+We also liked the fact that we knew we were eating as healthy as the locals.